Shopping for the post-holiday deals? Think of these nine points before buying winter workout gear.

 - Buy yourself some snow-treads.
 I woke up one snowy morning a few years ago, ready to settle into a book and a nice cup of coffee.
 Imagine my surprise when my running partner showed up a few minutes later with an extra pair of Yak Trax.
 Sadly, my latte had to wait.
 Seriously, if you live somewhere that gets snow in the winter, you can maintain your fitness routine by purchasing some good traction devices.

 Do you live in a climate that gets in the way of you maintaining your fitness?
-Have you found any good workarounds that you could share with the Age Sisters?
+Have you found any good workarounds that you could share?
 Head over to the main Facebook page and leave us a comment.

 Stay warm out there!